scs/substrate-api-client/tutorials/api-client-tutorial/substrate-api-client-tutorial.md

 ```

 Having received the transaction hash, we can check if the `Kitty` belonging to Alice's account has successfully been created.
 Again, looking at the metadata unveils that the there are two storage maps that are of interest to us. there is `KittyIndex`, which maps an `AccountId` to an index (`u64`) and there is `Kitties`, which maps this index to a `Kitty`.
 This indirect approach is overall computationally more efficient than a mapping from `AccountId` to `Kitty` directly.
 Thus, we need to lookup the index before we can access our `Kitty`.

+We can query the storage values of a runtime module via the `Api`'s `get_storage` method.

 ```
 let res_str = api.get_storage("Kitty",